Gundamma Katha

 Partially inspired by William Shakespeare's comedy The Taming of the Shrew, Gundamma Katha is an official remake of the Kannada film Mane Thumbida Hennu (1958).
 It is also the first remake by Vijaya Productions.
 Gundamma Katha is the story of Gundamma, a rich widow who ill-treats her selfless step-daughter Lakshmi, who is reduced to working as a maid.
 Lakshmi dotes on Gundamma's daughter Saroja, an arrogant woman who loves Lakshmi.
 The film's centrepiece is formed by the way Lakshmi's suitor Anjaneya "Anji" Prasad and Saroja's lover Raja bring a change to Gundamma's life after the couples' marriages.

 The film is Rama Rao's 100th appearance and Nageswara Rao's 99th.
 It was photographed by Marcus Bartley, and co-edited by G. Kalyana Sundaram and D. G. Jayaram.
 Ghantasala composed the film's soundtrack and score.
 Madhavapeddi Gokhale and Kaladhar were the film's art directors.
 The production phase lasted for a year; it was filmed in and around Madras, mainly on sets at Vijaya Vauhini Studios.

 Released on 7 June 1962, Gundamma Katha received praise for its story, screenplay and cast performances, and criticism for its poor character development.
 The film was commercially successful, completing a 100-day run in 17 centres and a silver-jubilee run at the Durga Kalamandir, Vijayawada.
 It is regarded as the last film of Vijaya Productions' "Golden Age".
-The film's Tamil remake of the same year Manithan Maravillai, also produced by Vijaya Productions, had Nageswara Rao, Savitri, and Jamuna reprising their roles.
+The film was simultaneously shot in Tamil as Manithan Maravillai, also produced by Vijaya Productions, had Nageswara Rao, Savitri, and Jamuna reprising their roles.
 Though Gundamma Katha has achieved cult status in Telugu cinema, it has received criticism for its influence on stereotypes in the narration of other unrelated Telugu films.